hilmanski/onebitedev-hugo-old/content/posts/how-to-bulk-update-in-sqlalchemy-python.md

 Watchout! the line
 ```
-where(TableName.c.id == bindparam('_id')).\
+where(TableName.id == bindparam('_id')).\
 ```

+Explanation
 What's in bindparam must be different from your column's table name.
+(In this case id and _id).
 So in case you have a raw dictionary that have same name, you need to change it first.
-Remember to attach that "_id" as indicator on array when you executing it.
+Remember to attach that "_id" as indicator on each list of your array array when you executing it.